ncuskey/Fantasy-Map-Gen-2/DEVLOG.md

 - **Heightmap Module**: Switched to `simplex-noise` with `seedrandom` for deterministic, multi-octave noise.
 All tests now pass.
 - **Biomes Module**: Added `assignBiomes` in `src/utils/biomes.js` with full test coverage for biome assignment and threshold overrides.

+## 2025-07-16
+- **Documentation**: Updated `README.md` to fully describe all modules, options, and test setup, including `render.js` and jsdom requirements.
+Confirmed all modules have JSDoc and inline documentation.
+Added a development section to the README.
+Maintenance and documentation work completed.

 <!-- Add future entries here as tasks progress -->